Parbelaez/the-film-trivia/README.md

 ![The Film Trivia Game Options](./assets/images/GameOptions.png)

 The Director option (default) has already been shown.
-The actor options is the one above, but this one has a particularity: it is not necessarily the main character of the movie.
-So, for example, in Die Haard, the user must guess for Bonnie Bedelia and not for Bruce Willis.
+The actor's option is the one above, but this one has a particularity: it is not necessarily the main character of the movie.
+So, for example, in Die Hard, the user must guess Bonnie Bedelia and not Bruce Willis.

 ![The Film Trivia Actor / Actress](./assets/images/DieHard_actress.png)

 ### Visual Concept

-The color palette was influenced by the Wes Anderson' movies, and it was found at [Schemecolor](https://www.schemecolor.com/retro-hollywood.php)
+The color palette was influenced by Wes Anderson's movies, and it was found at [Schemecolor](https://www.schemecolor.com/retro-hollywood.php)

 ![The Film Trivia Color Palette](./assets/images/ColorPalette.png)

 ### Typography

-Google Fonts was used for the fontand its variations:
+Google Fonts was used for the font and its variations:

 * [Quicksand](https://fonts.google.com/share?selection.family=Quicksand:wght@300;500).

 ### Imagery

-All images werre taken from the Internet and the credits can be found here (https://parbelaez.github.io/the-film-trivia/credits.html).
+All images were taken from the Internet and the credits can be found here (https://parbelaez.github.io/the-film-trivia/credits.html).

 ### Accessibility